ehsanasgari/DiTaxa/README.md

 --heatmap: generates occurrence heatmap for top 100 markers (e.g:  positive_title:negative_title).<br/>
 --excel: 1 or 0, the default is 1 to generate a detailed list of markers, their taxonomic assignment, and their p-values<br/>

-<h1> Example </h1>
+<h1> Running Example </h1>

-We have provided periodontal disease dataset for the test purpose.
+An example of periodontal disease dataset (Jorth et al, 2015) is provided.
 You may run the following command after installation:

 ```
 python3 ditaxa.py --indir dataset/periodontal/